basito/arp-mitm-attack-lab/README.md

 The attacker successfully intercepted HTTP credentials submitted by the victim through a test login page, proving the effectiveness of MITM attacks on unsecured networks.

 ---
+🔍Findings & Results

+The ARP spoofing attack successfully redirected the victim’s traffic through the attacker machine.
+Using Wireshark, I was able to view full HTTP requests and responses in clear text, including login credentials submitted on an unsecured page.
+The results showed how easily sensitive information can be exposed on a shared network when encryption is not enforced

+To prevent ARP spoofing and MITM attacks, networks and applications must enforce strong security controls.
+The most important defense is using HTTPS for all sensitive communication so intercepted packets remain unreadable.
+Network protections can also detect or block ARP poisoning attempts.

+Recommended Fixes:

+Enforce HTTPS + HSTS for all login and data pages

+Enable Dynamic ARP Inspection (DAI) / DHCP Snooping

+Use Secure and HttpOnly cookies

+Avoid sending credentials over HTTP

+Use a VPN on untrusted networks

+Segment internal networks to limit attacker movement

 ## 🧩 Commands Used